rkmtlab/multi-ems/README.md

 Michinari Kono, U-Tokyo

-Acknowledgements for Keisuke Shiro, Yoshio Ishiguro, Takashi Miyaki for assisting the work for both previous and prior versions.
+Acknowledgements for Keisuke Shiro, Yoshio Ishiguro, Takashi Miyaki for assisting the work for both current and prior versions.

 ## Read Before Use